 Certainly Tesla may dominate the near-term EV market, but I hope it's the start of mass adoption of EVs in general.
 If so, Tesla will deserve a lot of credit for getting it started.

 A related, interesting question is what happens to the rest of the car industry.
 Sure 200k cars is a small fraction of global annual production of about 100 million, but the popularity of the car must cause concern for the benchmark competitor BMW 3 series, Mercedes C class, Audi 4 series.
 Hopefully it pushes more manufacturers into EVs just to stay competitive.
 GM is really the closest with the 200-mile-range Bolt, and it may get wiped out by the similarly priced but much more sophisticated, better looking, and more advanced and automated Model 3.
 BTW, GM could have owned this market by continuing to build and develop the EV1 while advancing battery technology, just like Xerox could have owned the GUI PC market long before Apple and Windows.
-Instead, they crushed them.
+Instead, GM literally crushed their incredibly advanced EV1.

 The grassroots support for this car is amazing.
 100k people ordered without seeing it; and 200k more ordered knowing they would not get a car for a couple years.
 How many other cars in history had 300k+ pre-orders?
 Very likely none.